 Where do you come from ?

-What do you like in life ?
+What do you love in life?

 What don’t you like?

-What do you like to eat and drink?
+What do you enjoy eating and drinking?

 What do you expect from a wine?